Cov-ComSec/HelpfulResources/VirtualMachines/README.md

-To begin hacking, we recommend that you use a VM (Virtual Machine) There are four main ways to run VMs:
+To begin hacking, we recommend that you use a VM (Virtual Machine).
+We have a guide on [How to install VMWare and Kali](https://cov-comsec.github.io/posts/vm_setup/).
+There are four main ways to run VMs:
 - HyperV (Windows 10 Pro/Edu only)
 - VirtualBox